 - built in navigation system

-The best type of cars for anyone with arthritis in their hands or elsewhere are ones that have as many of these features as possible.
+The best type of cars for anyone with arthritis in their hands or elsewhere are ones that have as many of these features and special controls as possible.

 Depending on the severity of the arthritis in your hands – you can choose from any of these products below.

-Easy Turn Spinner Knobs – if gripping the steering wheel is difficult because of the arthritis in your hands then using a spinner knob can make it much easier to drive and handle your steering wheel.
+Easy Turn Spinner Knobs – these are great hand controls. if gripping the steering wheel is difficult because of your arthritic joints then using a spinner knob can make it much easier to drive and handle your steering wheel.
 You can even put one on either side of your steering wheel.

 Heated Steering Wheel Covers – if you live in a cold climate – the arthritis in your hands might be more bothersome during the winter.
-This is where heated steering wheel covers could come in handy to help you drive safer.
+This is where a heated steering wheel cover could come in handy to help you drive safer.

 Rest assured – there are products that you can use to make it easier.